Alimir/wp-ulike/readme.txt

 == Changelog ==

+= 4.6.4 =
+* Added: Custom PHP & JavaScript snippets support in the options panel.
+* Improved: Synchronize likes of post types, which are translated with WPML plugin.
+* Improved: Admin notices display.
+* Fixed: Minor bug fixes.

 = 4.6.3 =
 * Improved: bbPress duplicate issue on the lead topic.
 * Improved: Compatibility with WordPress 6.0 applied.